udanielnogueira/udanielnogueira/README.md

 ## About me

-- Front-End Dev & UI Designer
+- Front-End Dev & Data Ethusiast
 - Graduate in Systems Development
 - Postgraduate in Full-Stack Development